How to Start Investing in Cryptocurrency

 Finding The Right Crypto Exchange

 When you have found a coin to invest in, you have to find an exchange that has the coin listed.
-You will most likely have to start by creating a Coinbase account because it is one of the only exchanges that allows you to exchange fiat currency for crypto.
+You will most likely have to start by creating a Coinbase account because it is, in my opinion, one of the simplest exchanges to exchange fiat currency for crypto.
 Once you have set up an account with Coinbase and an account with the exchange that lists your coin, you must transfer the coin needed to purchase the coin you want to the second exchange.
 Once you have purchased the coin it is time to set up a wallet.

 When you have purchased crypto, you almost never want to leave it stored on the exchange because this is where it is most vulnerable.
 Because exchanges are constantly connected to the internet, they are stored in a public server that can be accessed at any time which is why they are referred to as "hot wallets".
 This leaves your crypto vulnerable to hackers who could possibly hack the exchange.
 A better way to store your crypto is in a paper wallet, which is simiply a printed copy of your wallet address, a cold wallet (a wallet stored offline), or the most convenient option is to store the crypto in a wallet created by the developer.
 If developer wallets are an option, it will provide you with convenient access to your coin without compromising the safety of your coin.
 The only way a hacker could access your coins would be if they hacked your computer first.
 If your coin offers a developer wallet you should be able to find it on the coin's website and it should include a download link.